 - 1. You are given a sample of ca 100 mg of pure potassium iodate KIO3.
 The exact mass is written on the label of the vial.
-Report it in the table on the next page. - 2.
+Report it in the table below. - 2.
 Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionized water.
 This solution is called S. - 3.
-In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S using a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M) using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) using a 10 mL graduated cylinder. - 4.
-Swirl the Erlenmeyer flask, cover it with Parafilm, and keep it in the cabinet for at least five minutes. - 5.
-Using a beaker, fill the burette with the provided thiosulfate solution.
-Titrate the content of the Erlenmeyer flask.
-When the liquid turns pale yellow, add 10 drops of the starch solution and keep titrating until the solution becomes colorless.
+In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) with a 10 mL graduated cylinder. - 4.
+Swirl the Erlenmeyer flask, cover it with Parafilm and keep it in the cupboard for at least five minutes. - 5.
+Fill the burette with the provided thiosulfate solution using a beaker.
+Titrate the content of the Erlenmeyer flask with constant swirling.
+When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
 Record the titration volume V_1 . - 6.
 Repeat the procedure (steps 3-5) as needed.